FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 = MinGW32
 MinGW-w64 GCC toolchain, the "cp" and "rm" command are required by the official or modified MinGW makefile.
 (MSYS should be OK.)
-NASM is required for compiling libjpeg-turbo SIMD source files.
+Assembler is required for compiling libjpeg-turbo SIMD source files.
+This is called by variable NASM.
+It now defaults to "yasm", since "nasm" from MSYS2 does not work.
+The environment variable "MSYSTEM" shall be set to "MINGW32", e.g. run "set MSYSTEM=MINGW32" at "cmd".
 The environment variable "PATH" should be set properly like "C:\msys\mingw32\bin;C:\msys\usr\bin;C:\Windows\System32", to make sure the toolchain files can be found.
 The modified file "Makefile.mingw" should have been copied to the source directory and overwritten the original one.
 Run "mingw32-make FREEIMAGE_LIBRARY_TYPE=STATIC -f Makefile.mingw -j" to build static library for MinGW32.